We’ve all seen identical twins who are so similar it’s almost impossible to tell them apart.

 First, it’s important to understand what causes some types of twin to be identical and others to not.
-That’s because there’s two main types of twins.
+That’s because there are two main types of twins.
 Identical and fraternal.

 Fraternal twins are caused when two eggs are released, and they’re both fertilised by sperm, and both develop into separate embryos.